-The primary responsibility for managing the instructional environment rests with each faculty member.
-The student has the right to participate in relevant and civil discussions, inquiry, and expression activities in their academic endeavors.
-Students have the responsibility to respect the instructor's freedom to teach and the right of other students to learn.
-Students may take reasoned exception to the data or views offered in any course of study.
-They are responsible for learning the content of any course of study for which they are enrolled.
+The primary responsibility for managing the instructional environment of each class rests with each Educator.
+Students have the right to participate in relevant and civil discussions, inquiry, and expression activities in their academic endeavors.
+Students have the responsibility to respect each Educator's freedom to teach and the right of other students to learn.
+Students may take reasoned exceptions to the data or views offered in any course of study; however, they are responsible for learning the content of any course of study for which they are enrolled.